iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Completeness, Convergence in Banach Space.md

 **Remark**:

-The finite dimenstional equivalence of the above basis is the Hamel's Basis.
+The finite dimensional equivalence of the above basis is the Hamel's Basis.

 ---